Siddhinita/FR_Team_Evaluation/README.md

 The input files are named as scores.csv and team.csv.
 The code maps the evaluation of a team member to all the members of the team to an ouput file teamScores.csv containing the fields memberID and TeamScore.
 #### How to run the program?
-cd to the directory FR_Team_Evaluation and type `node generate.js` in the command line interface.
+cd to the directory FR_Team_Evaluation and type `node generate.js` in the command line interface.The output csv file will be generated in test_output directory.